PROFILE

 and permitted its community membership to lapse.

-history is closely associated with the career of
+is closely associated with the career of Felix

-republic and leader of the Parti Democratique de
+leader of the Parti Democratique de la Cote

-la Cote d'Ivoire (PDCI) until his death on
+d'Ivoire (PDCI) until his death on December 7,

-December 7, 1993.
-He was one of the founders of
+1993.
+He was one of the founders of the

 political party in French West African